 After completing this course, you:

-- have excellent skills in critical and intuitive thinking and writing.
+- have improved your skills in critical and intuitive reading.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.